 - Kidney failure

-Dog Specific NSAIDs
+Dog Specific NSAIDs for pain relief

 - Meloxicam (Metacam)